OfficeDev/m365-msteams-northwind-app-samples/03-TeamSSOsApp/README.md

 1. Register an app (I used the Teams SSO video app as-is) and add the client ID to .env file

 2. Update Teams app packaging
+  - Add webApplicationInfo in the manifest and bump the revision number
-  - You should be able to just use npm run package.
+  - If you grab the new files in the manifest folder, you should be able to just rerun npm run package.
 This will add the webApplicationInfo to the manifest and bump the revision number
   - Update the app in Teams

 3. Add Azure AD SSO with identity mapping